gr0uch/simulacra/README.md

 - `previousValue`: the previous value assigned to the key of the bound object.
 - `index`: the array index of the value, which may be omitted if the assigned value is not an array or if the bound node is equal to its parent.

-In general, it is not a good idea to mutate other DOM nodes within the mutator function other than the local node, since it may make rendering non-deterministic.
 To manipulate a node in a custom way, one may define a mutator function like so:

 ```js
 $(node || selector, function mutator (node, value) {